microsoft/app-camp/docs/aad/MessagingExtension.md

 In this lab, you'll add a Search Message Extension to the Northwind Orders application so users can access and share order information in Microsoft Teams conversations.
 The information will be shared on an adaptive card; users receiving the card can then take action on the data.

-!!! note "There are several kinds of message extensions
+???+ info "There are several kinds of message extensions"
-    A Search Message extension is useful when you want to let users look up information in a Teams conversation.
-You can also create Action Message Extensions to do things like create, add or update data in your application, and still share all this in a conversation in Teams.
-All this is possible using **Message extensions** capability in Teams.
+    A **Search message extension** is useful when you want to let users look up information in a Teams conversation.
+You can also create **Action message extension** to do things like create, add or update data in your application, and still share all this in a conversation in Teams.
+All this is possible using Message extensions capability in Teams.

 We will cover the following concepts in this exercise: